| |

 Dad disappeared right after the first egg was laid in 2025; at least two other males were seen, but we don't know yet who Mom's mate will be in 2026

-Note: the chicks are named by the landowner following the aviation alphabet, so occasionally we have unusual names for the eaglets; the
+Note: the chicks have been named by the landowner mostly following the aviation alphabet, so occasionally we have unusual names for the eaglets; the first eaglet for 2026 is named Zulu, for the last letter in the aviation alphabet, and the second eaglet is named Apex, starting a new series of 26 alphabetical names.

 |